“Can I get into trouble by making improvements to my Listed Property?”

 Ignorance of the law is no defence.
 You cannot claim that you did not know that you should not damage a Listed Building, nor can you claim that what you were doing was in the interest of the Listed Building.
 You have to do it by the book.
 This means that you should take advice from a historic building professional, Architects such as ourselves or at the very least contact your local authority Conservation Office.
 Further guidance can be sought from Historic England.

-Our team at WDA includes a Conservation Architect and an affiliate member of IHBC (Institute of Historic Building Conservation), If any work need a Listed Building Application then this is something that Western Design Architects can do for you utilising our in house expertise and considerable knowledge.
+Our team at WDA includes a Conservation Architect alongside numerous staff members who are well experienced in works to historic buildings.
+If any work need a Listed Building Application then this is something that Western Design Architects can do for you utilising our in house expertise and considerable knowledge.